ffrosch/Flask-SQLAlchemy-2.0.0-Beta-Example-App/README.md

 - [Static files](https://flask.palletsprojects.com/en/2.2.x/tutorial/static/) can be referenced relative to the apps `app/static` folder like so: `{{ url_for('static', filename='style.css') }}`
 - [Templates](https://flask.palletsprojects.com/en/2.2.x/tutorial/templates/) are automatically found in the folder `app/templates`
+- [Blueprints](https://flask.palletsprojects.com/en/2.2.x/blueprints/) and how they work with templates and static files

 ## Usage